-Determining the Allowed Benefit If This Plan is Secondary
+Determining the Allowable Expense If this Plan is Secondary

-What is an allowed benefit?

-For purposes of COB, an allowed benefit is a health care expense that meets the definition of a Covered Health Service under this Plan.
+What is an Allowable Expense?
+For purposes of COB, an Allowable Expense is a health care expense that is covered at least in part by one of the health benefit plans covering you.

-When the provider is an In-Network provider for both the primary plan and this Plan, the allowed benefit is the primary plan's In-Network rate.
-When the provider is an In-Network provider for the primary plan and an Out-of-Network provider for this Plan, the allowed benefit is the primary plan's In-Network rate.
-When the provider is an Out-of-Network provider for the primary plan and an In-Network provider for this Plan, the allowed benefit is the reasonable and customary charges allowed by the primary plan.
-When the provider is an Out-of-Network provider for both the primary plan and this Plan, the allowed benefit is the greater of the two Plans' reasonable and customary charges.
-If this plan is secondary to Medicare, please also refer to the discussion in the section below, titled Determining the Allowable Expense When This Plan is Secondary to Medicare.
+When the provider is an In-Network provider for both the Primary Plan and this Plan, the Allowable Expense is the Primary Plan's network rate.
+When the provider is a network provider for the Primary Plan and an Out-of-Network provider for this Plan, the Allowable Expense is the Primary Plan's network rate.
+When the provider is an Out-of-Network provider for the Primary Plan and an In-Network provider for this Plan, the Allowable Expense is the reasonable and customary charges allowed by the Primary Plan.
+When the provider is an Out-of-Network provider for both the Primary Plan and this Plan, the Allowable Expense is the greater of the two Plans' reasonable and customary charges.
+If this plan is secondary to Medicare, please also refer to the discussion in the section below, titled "Determining the Allowable Expense When this Plan is Secondary to Medicare".